 ATTENTION: PAYMENT POLICY

-Payment of enrollment and related students fees (mandatory fees and non-resident tuition) is due by the above listed dates.
+Payment or postponement of enrollment and related students fees (mandatory fees and non-resident tuition) is due by the above listed dates.
 Students are responsible for dropping their classes if they wish to no longer participate.

 Go online and apply for financial aid!
 Check out the online BOG waiver form and find other helpful information.